 Further tests are not needed in most cases.
 One or more of the above options will often sort the problem.
 Reasons why further tests may be advised include:

 - If additional symptoms suggest that your dyspepsia may be caused by a serious disorder such as stomach or oesophageal cancer, or a complication from an ulcer such as bleeding.
 For example, if you:

-    - Pass blood with your faeces (blood can turn your faeces black).
+- Pass blood with your stools (blood can turn your stools black).

 - Lose weight unintentionally.

 - Vomit persistently.